sschmid/pw-terminal-password-manager/README.md

 `pw` allows you to interact with multiple keychains from different password managers.
 This feature is particularly useful when you have keychains stored in various locations.
-You can specify different keychains using the `PW_RC` configuration file, which defaults to `~/.pwrc`.
+You can specify different keychains using the configuration file, which defaults to `~/.config/pw/config`.

-To use multiple keychains, add your desired keychains to `~/.pwrc`, e.g.:
+To use multiple keychains, add your desired keychains to `~/.config/pw/config`, e.g.:

 ```ini
 [keychains]